MaTriXy/EmbeDocs-MCP/README.md

 ```

 ### **Indexing Issues**
+- **"No repositories configured"**: Run `embedocs setup` to add repositories first
 - **Rate limit errors**: Voyage AI free tier is limited to 2000 RPM - indexing automatically handles this
 - **"0 chunks" for some files**: Normal for very small files
 - **Process seems stuck**: Check `embedocs progress` for real-time status

+### **Repository Management**
+- All repositories are stored in `.repos/metadata.json`
+- No hardcoded/default repositories - you control what gets indexed
+- Add repos via web interface: `embedocs setup`
+- Remove repos by editing `.repos/metadata.json` or using web interface

 ## 🤝 **Contributing**